-- 20) Overriding interests.
+20) Overriding interests.
 Should the grant of compulsory licenses be limited to certain specific interests (overriding interests)?
-Please answer YES or NO and add a brief explanation. - NO. In the case of dependent patents, prior use or non-working, it is not necessary to limit compulsory licensing to cases where an overriding interest is present if there are other circumstances at hand that make a compulsory license reasonable.
+Please answer YES or NO and add a brief explanation.

 In more specific, what kind of interests should constitute an overriding interest giving rise to compulsory licensing: